tigranmt/online3D/README.md

 The platform idea is to provide comprehensive set of functionalities for sharing and validating 3D files between users.
-With the aggressive addvancement of 3D technology like 3D printing, modelling, sculpturing and successive sharing to a final user for preventive validation, we need simple and streighforward platforms were final users, which are very often in these cases are not engineers, can easily revise and accept models.
+With the aggressive addvancement of 3D technology like 3D printing, modelling, sculpturing and successive sharing to a final user for preventive validation, we need simple and streighforward platforms where clients, which are very often in these cases are not engineers, can easily revise and accept models.

 ####The are other solutions are available online.
 What is different here ?
 What is good for ?